waitingonalice/CV/README.md

 - 👋 Hi, I’m Wilson Sie
 - 👀 I’m interested in anything tech!
-- 🌱 I’m currently learning AI and neural networking
+- 🌱 I’m currently pursuing a degree in B.S.
+Computing and Information Systems
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @ wilsonsie97@gmail.com